Friday, February 26, 2010

 Wednesday, February 17, 2010

-writing sanskrit vowels and symbols
+Writing Sanskrit vowels and symbols

-a short post, about a video on writing sanskrit vowels, and some experiments with chisel tip pen.
+A short post, about a video on writing Sanskrit vowels, and some experiments with chisel tip pen.

-in the above writing, i have tried to create the effect as if the character is created using a strip of ribbon.
+In the above writing, I have tried to create the effect as if the character is created using a strip of ribbon.

-shiva's third eye.
+Shiva's third eye.

-while playing around with the chisel tip pen, stumbled upon this visual.
+While playing around with the chisel tip pen, stumbled upon this visual.

-the two 'normal' eyes are for the physical world - sun and moon. the third, vertical eye is the 'fire', fire of knowledge, that burns away all
+The two 'normal' eyes are for the physical world - sun and moon.
+The third, vertical eye is the 'fire', fire of knowledge, that burns away all ignorance, pain, arrogance, attachment.

-we all are equipped with it, it is for us to realize and use this third eye.
+We all are equipped with it, it is for us to realize and use this third eye.

-(c) shashikant joshi । शशिकांत जोशी । ॐ सर्वे भवन्तु सुखिनः ।
+(c) Shashikant Joshi । शशिकांत जोशी । ॐ सर्वे भवन्तु सुखिनः ।

 Monday, February 15, 2010

-meet the alphabet - the letter aa - आ
+Meet the alphabet - the letter aa - आ

-this is the second letter of the alphabet.
+This is the second letter of the alphabet.

-it is a long sound, similar to the 'a' of father, or hard.
+It is a long sound, similar to the 'a' of father, or hard.

-a long vowel is called 'diirgha' (meaning long), and is said for two units of sounds. the short vowel being one unit of time. when counting the timing of a verse based on vowels, the short vowel is called 'laghu' (short), and long one is called 'guru' (heavy, more (in duration)). in chanting, or non-conversational speaking, there is a third longer vowel also, but that is not part of normal words used for conversation.
+A long vowel is called 'diirgha' (meaning long), and is said for two units of sounds.
+The short vowel being one unit of time.
+When counting the timing of a verse based on vowels, the short vowel is called 'laghu' (short), and long one is called 'guru' (heavy, more (in duration)).
+In chanting, or non-conversational speaking, there is a third longer vowel also, but that is not part of normal words used for conversation.

-it is written in roman characters in ITRANS format as 'aa' or 'A' (single character to keep word length short and for readability). the use of a single character for a single sound is key to sanskrit alphabet, and gives rise to some seeming complicated 'conjugate' letters, which are combinations of consonants. more on that much later when we talk about consonants.
+It is written in roman characters in ITRANS format as 'aa' or 'A' (single character to keep word length short and for readability).
+The use of a single character for a single sound is key to Sanskrit alphabet, and gives rise to some seeming complicated 'conjugate' letters, which are combinations of consonants.
+More on that much later when we talk about consonants.

-the 'a' (short) and 'aa' (long) sounds have to be clearly understood. as mentioned in previous post on 'a', the confusion between the two can cause meaning difference of earth and sky, black and white. a suffix of -aa is the most common way of making the feminine form of the word.
+The 'a' (short) and 'aa' (long) sounds have to be clearly understood.
+As mentioned in previous post on 'a', the confusion between the two can cause meaning difference of earth and sky, black and white.
+A suffix of -aa is the most common way of making the feminine form of the word.

 kRiShNa = lord kRiShna; kRiShNaa = draupadii (wife of the pAnDavas, daughter of drupada)